intmus/inttheory19-20/_18-chromatic-chords/a1-ex-neapolitan.md

 (3C,/2G,,/2C,/2 (3C,/2G,,/2C,/2 C,/2z/2 [B,,D,F,]| (3C,/2G,,/2C,/2 (3C,/2G,,/2C,/2 [C,2E,G,]| (3C,/2G,,/2C,/2 (3C,/2G,,/2C,/2 [C,2E,G,]| [C,,4C,]|]{% endcapture %}
 {% include abc-example.html number="4" abc=ex4 %}

+### Conclusions

 As we discussed in 17b, in this case, the bII is acting as a functional substitution for a dominant function (or possibly a plagal cadential function).
 It shares many common tones with a vii<sup>o7</sup> chord, and these tendency tones follow the voice-leading resolutions that you would expect of a vii<sup>o7</sup>.
+When it is used to resolve to a I chord, the voice-leading issues are difficult to overcome, so you must be thoughtful in your approach and resolution.

 Please note: While the Neapolitan is a commonly used chord, it is far more common to use it as a predominant function rather than as a functional substitution for dominant.
+Remember that if you ignore the standard tonic/dominant relationship too often, the listener will begin to lose the sense of diatonic progression.
+This can be good or bad depending on your desired outcome.

 As always, if you study a chord's voice-leading, you can use this to deduce its function.